it-gorillaz/aws-wave/README.md

 AWS Lambda Microframework

 ## About AWS Wave
-AWS Wave is a microframework that makes it easier to develop rest api's using the aws lambda function and api gateway.
+AWS Wave is a microframework that makes it easier to develop rest api's using AWS Lambda Functions and API Gateway.
 It attempts to make the develpment faster by easing common tasks, such as:

  - Exception handling
  - Request body deserialization